cefleet/daily-journal-php/README.md

 ## Why is this a thing
 I have been programming for many many many years.

-I started a long time ago with php, but have let that skill slide.
+I started a long time ago with php, but have not used that skill in a while and wanted to shake off the rust.

 I figured I'd pick it back up again since I have some time on my hands.